-An asset is classified as current under one of the following criteria, and all other assets are classified as non-current.
+The consolidated company classifies assets as current assets if they meet any of the following criteria.
+All other assets not meeting these conditions are classified as non-current assets:

-- (i) It is expected to be realized, or intended to be sold or consumed, in the normal operating cycle; - (ii) It is held primarily for trading; - (iii) It is expected to be realized within twelve months after the reporting period; or - (iv) The asset is cash or a cash equivalent (as defined in IAS 7) unless the asset is restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.
+- (i) It is expected to be realized, or intended to be sold or consumed, in the normal operating cycle; - (ii) It is held primarily for trading; - (iii) It is expected to be realized within twelve months after the reporting period; or - (iv) The asset is classified as current if it meets the definition of cash or cash equivalents (as defined in IAS 7), unless its use for settlement or exchange is restricted for at least twelve months after the reporting period.

-A liability is classified as current under one of the following criteria, and all other liabilities are classified as non-current.
+The Group classifies a liability as current when it meets any of the following criteria.
+All other liabilities are classified as non-current: